-A human-centred approach to educational evaluation focuses on developing systems of feedback and review to further support students’ learning and improve teaching.
-It challenges the use of testing as the major way to assess and measure students’ learning.
+A human-centred approach to educational evaluation focuses on developing systems of feedback and learning review to support students’ learning and improve teaching.
+It challenges the use of testing as the primary way of assessing and measuring students’ learning.

-From a human-centred view, feedback from teachers and peers can offer invaluable opportunities for the student to understand their progress with regard to learning goals, as well as in accordance with external academic and project standards.
-Learning review also enables students to appreciate better how these standards relate to the more basic epistemological values.
+Feedback from teachers and peers can offer invaluable opportunities for students to understand their progress in relation to their own learning goals, as well as to external academic and project standards.
+Learning review also enables students to better appreciate how these standards relate to more basic epistemological values.

-At the same time, a human-centred approach encourages more active self-evaluation in terms of the one’s own past (ipsative feedback).
-This approach has four very important features:
+A human-centred approach also encourages more active self-evaluation in terms of the one’s own past (ipsative feedback).